 What is Soffit?

 Not only are your house soffits indispensable to the rafters and sheathing of your roof; they also serve in other critical capacities varying from style to energy efficiency, helping to prevent skyrocketing utility bills.
-So when you are planning to get a new roof or siding installed, it may be a good time to have your soffit inspected as well.
+So when you are planning to get a new roof or siding installed, it may be a good time to have your eaves inspected as well.
 It can be easier to match your soffit to your siding and roof at the same time.